pathfinder-cm/pathfinder-mono/doc/creating-container.md

 {
   "hostname": "p-test-01",
   "source": {
-    "source_type": "lxc-image",       # can be lxc-image, lxc-migration or lxc-copy "mode": "local",                  # can be local or pull. default is pull.
+    "source_type": "image",       # can be image, migration or copy "mode": "local",              # can be local or pull. default is pull.
     "remote": {
       "name": "remote-server-01"
     },